kognifai/Galore/SDK-documentation/casestudy.md

 The asset model can be viewed in and edited the galore configuration tool.
 The circular items represent assets and sub-assets.
-The other items represents streams of data, often referred to as tags.
+The other items represent streams of data, often referred as tags.
 A real system can have hundreds or thousands of tags per asset so this is simplified a great deal.

 A few things to note about the tags.
 The system contains metadata about each tag that describes the data in the stream e.g.:

--   Power output.
-Is a stream timestamped single measurements with a unit of Watts.
+-   Power output- Is a stream timestamp single measurements with a unit of Watts.
 The expected update rate is part of the metadata.

--   Wind.
-Is a stream of vectors (speed and direction) with the units of Metres per second and direction in degrees.
+-   Wind- Is a stream of vectors (speed and direction) with the units of Metres per second and direction in degrees.
 The expected update rate is part of the metadata.

--   State is a stream of states and is represented by the event stream type.
+-   State- Is a stream of states and is represented by the event stream type.
 Each possible state is described by metadata.
 The system keeps track of the duration of each state and when it transitions to another state.
 Each event can have custom attributes with extra information related to the event e.g. descriptions and messages.

--   Weather forecasts is a stream of sample sets.
+-   Weather forecast- Is a stream of sample sets.
 A new forecasts is expected to arrive every six hours and predicts the "average" weather for the next 48 hours.
-A sampleset is essentially a table where each column can represent any physical parameter sampled at regular interval along another physical dimension such as time.
-The metadata describes what each column represent.
-In our simplified case, we have 3 columns with temperature, wind speed and wind direction sampled every hour for the next 48 hours
+A sample set is essentially a table where each column can represent any physical parameter sampled at regular interval along another physical dimension such as Time.
+The metadata describes what each column represents.
+In our simplified case, we have three columns with temperature, wind speed and wind direction sampled every hour for the next 48 hours

 Asset modelling
 ===============

-To make our data more accessible, we will create a more detailed model of our turbine assets.
-This will give more context to the data and make it easier for a user to navigate the data and for and application developer to create context sensitive user interfaces, dashboards and reports.
+To make our data more accessible, we create a more detailed model of our turbine assets.
+This gives more context to the data and make it easier for a user to navigate the data and for and application developer to create context sensitive user interfaces, dashboards and reports.